MJ2695/DeepDOF-SE/README.md

 The training, validation, and testing set used for the EDOF network can be found at https://zenodo.org/record/3922596

 #### One network EDOF
 Uses a single U-net to deconvolve the coded blurred image.
 Faster to train than the dual U-net version.
+To use the code, change the file paths at the beginning of each file.
 Contains the following files:
 * **MuseEDOF_cubic_RGB_sep_step1.py**: trains the U-net with a cubic phase mask
 * **MuseEDOF_cubic_RGB_sep_step2.py**: trains both the U-et and the phase mask jointly
 * **Network_RGB.py**: U-net